3dlg-hcvc/hsm/README.md

 **Note**: If downloads fail or are interrupted, you can run the setup script again to continue from where it left off.

 ### Manual Setup
-If the automated setup script fails, you can follow the instructions below to manually setup the environment.
+You can follow the instructions below to manually setup the environment.
 <details>
 <summary>Click to expand</summary>